Reflecting the colours of Kooljaman.

-Off the eastern beach on low tide there are some very accessible reefs which are well worth the effort for a snorkel.
-These areas are kid friendly, however I highly recommend an adult tags along.
+Off the eastern beach on low tide, there are some very accessible reefs which are well worth the effort for a snorkel.
+These areas are kid-friendly, however, I highly recommend an adult tag along.

 Even if the kids are a little older, Kimberley tides turn quickly and move fast.
-Extra eyes above the waterline is essential.
+Extra eyes above the waterline are essential.

-Top Tip: Both kids had a great time snorkelling at varying depths, my older boy out deeper, my daughter in shallower.
-Under supervision but with freedom to explore in safety.
+Top Tip: Both kids had a great time snorkelling at varying depths, my older boy out deeper, and my daughter in shallower.
+Under supervision but with the freedom to explore in safety.

 A flight is another alternative to get to or back from Kooljaman.

-If you enjoy food and it’s part of the traveling experience, or perhaps you just enjoy a treat on the last night of your stay, Kooljaman has your back.
+If you enjoy food and it’s part of the travelling experience, or perhaps you just enjoy a treat on the last night of your stay, Kooljaman has your back.

 Kooljaman at Cape Leveque is an off–the–grid wilderness camp located on native title land sustained by solar power and local bore water.
 The low–impact accommodation has been specifically designed to capture the rugged character and beauty of the Bardi Jawi country.